ChrissyBeans/ChrissyBeans/README.md

 ---

 #### *<p align=center>* I genuinely cannot believe this needs explaining but for the love of god don't make it weird if me and my friends are sitting together.
 Not everything needs to have a romantic connotation or reasoning you freak /dir.
-This also includes being weird to me if I'm sitting with an introject or fictionkin whose source happens to be my f/o.
+This also includes being weird to me/my friend if I'm sitting with an introject or fictionkin whose source happens to be my f/o.
 If you get weird about it I will immediately block you.
 ### *<p align=center>* Also by the way, if you get mean with my system friends for their sources I can assure you I will immediately become hostile.
 (Ex: bullying my friend Jim for source).
 They're not the same person as source, so you better know how to use your damn brain because I will fucking bite you.

 ---